CGATOxford/UMI-tools/QUICK_START.md

 Following UMI extraction, the final fastq read identifier should be in the format [\<identifier>]\_[\<UMI>], where identifier is the original identifier and UMI is the UMI sequence (see below).
-Note that the UMI must be appended after the first space in the identifier in order to be retained in the BAM following alignment.
+Note that the UMI must be appended before the first space in the identifier in order to be retained in the BAM following alignment.
 In addition, if you have paired end reads, both with a UMI, the UMI sequence is the concatenation of the 2 UMIs so that each read has the exact same UMI.
 If you are having trouble with